useraya/IoT-attack-detection-app/README.md

 ## Project Context

-This project is part of the **Machine Learning Mini-Project 2** for the Data Science program at EHTP (École Hassania des Travaux Publics).
+This project is part of the **Machine Learning Mini-Project 2** for the Data Science program at EHTP (Hassania School of Public Works).

 - **Student**: Aya Es
 - **Course**: Machine Learning , DS